nagarajusfcrm2019/LWCAssignment/README.md

    We can implement this in 2 approaches:
     1st Approach: APEX REST Service where exposing Apex as standard webservice with a specific URL endpoint and interacting it using standard HTTP methods like Get.
                  @RestResource with urlMapping allows defining a custom, predictable URL for the service(/service/apexrest/mockShipmentStatus), mimicking how external systems might interact with salesforce
     2nd Approach: standard @AuraEnabled apex method.
-In this we are accessing URL hard coded string with in the salesforce, instead of APEX REST service still be a valid, but overkill
+In this we are accessing URL with in the salesforce. so instead of APEX REST service still be a valid, i used standard Apex and LWC communication